 We recently added AI-powered Robotic Process Automation (RPA) technology to our Liberty Platform capabilities.
-In this blog we’ll introduce you to Liberty RPA, the benefits that it has for organisations, its limitations and why we think this is great news for you, our customers.
+In this blog we’ll introduce you to Liberty RPA, the benefits that it has for organisations, its limitations, why we think this is great news for you, our customers and why robotic process automation matters.

 AI-powered RPA technology gives new and powerful ways to automate key processes across an organisation.
 According to Gartner, “90% of large organisations globally will have adopted Robotic Process Automation in some form by 2022”.
 As enterprises look to reduce costs and bring efficiencies, automation will take over routine, repetitive tasks and free-up employees to focus on other higher-level activities.